aphilevezi12-blip/VZXAPH002_SAMOS-CORE3/README.md

-# VZXAPH002_SAMOS-CORE3
+# AOS-SAMOS Core 3 module - python in ocean science
-Repository for the python SAMOSCORE 3 component
+This repository belongs to Aphile Vezi